-A registered student organization (RSO) is an organization that has registered with the Department of Student Activities and Orientation.
+A registered student organization (RSO) is an organization that has registered with the Student Engagement Office.
 Being an RSO affords certain benefits and services based on your organizations tier that is outlined in the following sections.

 To Be a Recognized Student Organization